folio-org/docs/content/en/docs/Access/Requests/requests.md

 1. [Find the request with the queue you want to reorder.](#searching-for-requests)
 2. In the **Request Detail** pane, select **Actions > Reorder queue**.
-3. In the **Request queue** window, reorder the requests by dragging them into their new positions..
+3. In the **Request queue** window, reorder the requests by dragging them into their new positions.
 Requests cannot be moved above Page requests, even if fulfillment has not begun.
 4. Once you are done moving the requests, click the **X** to exit the Request queue window.
 The revised queue order is saved.

 ## Canceling an item level request